 Open enrollment period

-Open enrollment for 2017 starts on November 1, 2016 and ends on January 31, 2017.
-If you don’t buy health insurance before the end of January, you will not be able to purchase health insurance for 2017 unless you qualify for a special enrollment period later in the year.
+If you don’t buy health insurance before your state's deadline, you will not be able to purchase health insurance for 2018 unless you qualify for a special enrollment period later in the year.

 If you don’t have health insurance for more than two months out of the year, you will have to pay a penalty for every month that you go without coverage.
 This penalty will be calculated on your tax return for the respective year.

 Special enrollment period

 A special enrollment period begins, like so many things, with a qualifying event.
 Qualifying events literally qualify you for a special enrollment period; some examples of qualifying events include turning 26, getting married, and having baby.
 Moving to a new zip code also qualifies you for a special enrollment period.
 Some states may have their own additional qualifying events.
 You do not qualify for a special enrollment period if you fail to pay your premiums and your coverage lapses.

 To check if you qualify for a special enrollment period, fill out the form on your state, federal, or private marketplace.

 How to find an affordable health insurance plan